Frequently Asked Questions (Pre-Admission)

 When is the nursing application due?

-Is the TEAS 5.0 required by CSUB Department of Nursing?
+Is the TEAS V (5.0) required by CSUB Department of Nursing?

 Yes.
 CSUB Department of Nursing does require applicants to the nursing program to take the TEAS 5.0.
-Students applying for fall 2013 must have a TEAS score of at least 70 percent.
-All TEAS 5.0 results must be received by the Department of Nursing no later than April 22, 2013.
+Students applying for fall 2014 must have a TEAS score of at least 70 percent.
+All TEAS 5.0 results must be received by the Department of Nursing no later than April 21, 2014.
 Results need to come directly to the Department of Nursing from ATI Testing.
+Scores submitted with the application will not be considered.

 How much does it cost to attend the nursing program?